Golden age of American animation: Late 1950s – 1960s

 In 1955, Disney created Lady and the Tramp, the first animated film in CinemaScope.
 Upon building Disneyland in 1955, Walt Disney regained a huge amount of popularity among the public, and turned his focus to producing his most ambitious movie: Sleeping Beauty.
 This was filmed in Super Technirama 70 mm film and in stereophonic sound like Fantasia.
-Sleeping Beauty also signaled a change in the style of drawing, with cartoony and angular characters; taking influence from UPA.
+Sleeping Beauty also signaled a change in the style of drawing, with cartoony and angular characters, taking influence from UPA.
 Although it was the second-highest-grossing film of 1959 (just behind Ben-Hur), Sleeping Beauty went over budget, costing $6 million, and the film failed to make back its expenditure.
 The studio was in serious debt and had to cut the cost of animation.
-In 1960, this resulted in Disney switching to xerography, that replaced the traditional hand-inking.
+In 1960, this resulted in Disney switching to xerography, which replaced the traditional hand-inking.
 The first feature films that used Xerox cels were 101 Dalmatians (1961) and The Sword in the Stone (1963) which were box-office successes.
 However, the Xerox resulted in films with a "sketchier" look and lacked the quality of the hand-inked films.
 According to Floyd Norman, who was working at Disney at the time, it felt like the end of an era.

-On December 15, 1966, Walt Disney died of lung cancer.
-The last films he was involved in were Mary Poppins (1964), The Jungle Book (1967), The Love Bug (1968), The Aristocats (1970), Bedknobs and Broomsticks (1971) and The Many Adventures of Winnie the Pooh (1977); since the short Winnie the Pooh and the Honey Tree (1966) was released during his lifetime and he was also involved in the production of Winnie the Pooh and the Blustery Day (1968).
-The animated musical comedy feature, The Jungle Book, and the live-action big-screen musical, The Happiest Millionaire, were released in 1967, a year after his death, and Winnie the Pooh and the Blustery Day was released two years later, while The Many Adventures of Winnie the Pooh was released in 1977.
-Winnie the Pooh and the Blustery Day also won the 1968 Academy Award for Animated Short Film.
-After Walt Disney's death, the animation department did not fully recover until the late 1980s and early 1990s with the Disney Renaissance.
+The Silver Age came to a defining close with the passing of Walt Disney on December 15, 1966.
+His death left the studio without its visionary leader, causing uncertainty about its future direction.
+Many of the projects he had personally overseen were completed posthumously, and the company began a gradual transition toward a new creative era, carrying forward his legacy while facing the challenge of maintaining the distinct artistic and storytelling standards he had set.